 The University will not reimburse for any tickets paid by reward points (i.e., sky miles, motel reward points, or any other type of customer reward program).
 The University will also not allow reimbursement for the value of complimentary tickets.

-B. Automobile Rental
+2. Automobile Rental

-Travelers shall make use of the State of Florida AVIS contract, when renting vehicles.
-Failure to use the State AVIS contract will require written justification.
+Travelers shall make use of the State of Florida Enterprise/National contract, when renting vehicles.
+Failure to use the State Enterprise/National contract will require written justification.
 In the event the traveler fails to justify their use of another vendor, any additional cost will be borne by the traveler.
 If it is necessary to rent a vehicle from another vendor, the renter should purchase collision and comprehensive coverage insurance from the vendor.
 Do not purchase liability coverage – contingent upon the employee being at fault, the University will accept liability for damages to the other vehicle.

-C. Private Automobile
+3. Private Automobile

 When travel by private automobile is chosen over commercial transportation in order to save time, to transport equipment, or to reduce costs when a number of people are traveling together to the same destination, reimbursement to the traveler is made on the basis of mileage traveled.
 The reimbursement rate is set at the State of Florida mileage allowance rate in effect at the time of travel, currently 44.5 cents per mile.
 The mileage allowance covers all operating costs of the vehicle.
 Repair costs are not reimbursable, whether they result from the traveler’s acts or the acts of others.